sdomanskyi/decneo/validation/README.md

 | **G4** | 10 |    | 5 | 4  |...|
 | **...**| ...|... |...| ...|...|

+When using an expression data as the input, the `cell_list` parameter is also required.
+This should be set to the list of the endothelial cells included in the input count file.

 The analysis takes in other optional parameters as well.
 Please refer to them in the ``full_data_process`` function in ``Dendro_Dict.py``